Reviewable/hubkit/README.md

 below).

-After every request, you can access `rateLimit` and `rateLimitRemaining` (or `searchRateLimit` and `searchRateLimitRemaining` if it's a search request) for the latest information on your GitHub quotas, and `oAuthScopes` to see what scopes your authorization entitles you to, on your `metadata` object (see below) or on `Hubkit` if you didn't set one.
+After every request, you can access `rateLimit` and `rateLimitRemaining` (or `searchRateLimit` and `searchRateLimitRemaining` if it's a search request, or `graphRateLimit` and `graphRateLimitRemaining` if it's a GraphQL query) for the latest information on your GitHub quotas, and `oAuthScopes` to see what scopes your authorization entitles you to, on your `metadata` object (see below) or on `Hubkit` if you didn't set one.